 | 1xBet | 130% up to $130 | 1x_4906620 | 4.6/5 | ₦1 | Sports Betting | GET BONUS → |

-**OPay, PalmPay, Flutterwave and Nigerian Payment Methods**
+**OPay, PalmPay, Flutterwave — Payment Processing in Nigeria**

 **Mobile Apps**